josepabloquesadamolina/CMME2022/README.md

 - Overview of available resources: Keras API, Google Colab.
 - Example 1:  *Classification task* example code available from Keras API and running directly on Google Colab.
 Illustration of basic introduced concepts.
 ## **Session 3**
-- Example 2: Converting a classification task into a regression task.
+- Example 2: Converting a *classification task* into a *regression task*.
 Overview of Underfitting and Overfitting problems.
 Assessment of the training evolution via Loss-Epoch plot.